keephq/keep/README.md

 poetry install
 ```

-3. From now on, Keep should be installed locally and accessible from your CLI.
-Test it with running:
+<h5>From now on, Keep should be installed locally and accessible from your CLI, test it by executing:</h5>

 ```
 keep version
 ```

-4. Get a Slack Incoming Webhook using [this tutorial](https://api.slack.com/messaging/webhooks) and use use Keep to configure it
+<h5>Get a Slack Incoming Webhook using [this tutorial](https://api.slack.com/messaging/webhooks) and use use Keep to configure it</h5>

 ```
 keep config provider --provider-type slack --provider-id slack-demo
 ```

-5. Paste the Slack Incoming Webhook URL (e.g. https://hooks.slack.com/services/...)
+Paste the Slack Incoming Webhook URL (e.g. https://hooks.slack.com/services/...) and you're good to go 👌

-Let's now execute our example "Paper DB has insufficient disk space" alert
+<h5>Let's now execute our example "Paper DB has insufficient disk space" alert</h5>

 ```bash
 keep run --alerts-file examples/alerts/db_disk_space.yml